kevinph4n/kevinph4n/README.md

 ## My Goal

-I want to become an engineer who solves challenging real-world problems through **mathematics, algorithms, and engineering**
+To become an engineer who solves challenging real-world problems through **mathematics, algorithms, and engineering**

 Rather than chasing technologies, I'm building a strong foundation that allows me to understand problems deeply, learn new tools effectively, and work on increasingly difficult problems